build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 An experienced software architect wouldn't directly jump to a conclusion based on general assumptions.
 They would first try to understand the specific requirements by asking questions.

-We can instruct the AI to do exactly this, by defining its role and telling it very specifically what we want it to do.
+We can instruct the AI to do the same, by defining its role and telling it very specifically what we want it to do.
 We don't want the LLM to come up with anything just yet, so we tell it to just respond with "OK".

 Let's start the conversation with the following prompt: